 Collateral valuation, in conjunction with other risk management controls, effectively mitigates settlement system risk at DTC under normal market conditions.
 Through DTC settlement, Participants do not face credit risk of the type contemplated by Key Consideration 3 or the accompanying explanatory notes to the FMI Principles.
 Non-defaulting Participants do not risk counterparty failure and reversals of deliveries; DTC will complete settlement among non-defaulting Participants with its available liquidity resources.
 As footnotes 47 and 50 to the FMI Principles acknowledge, the financial exposure faced by DTC as a DNS payment and settlement system is liquidity exposure.
-As further discussed in Principle 7 (Liquidity risk), DTC maintains liquid resources for settlement in an amount sufficient to complete settlement among non-defaulting Participants with the largest settlement obligation.
+As further discussed in Principle 7 (Liquidity risk), DTC maintains liquid resources for settlement in an amount sufficient to complete settlement among non-defaulting Participants in the event of the failure to settle of the Participant or affiliated family of Participants with the largest settlement obligation.